 Enterprise Value (EV) is a measure of a company’s total value.
-It looks at the entire market value rather than just the equity value, so all ownership interests and assets claims from both debt and equity are included.
-EV can be thought of as the effective cost of buying a company or the theoretical price of a target company.
-We calculate EV as follows:
+It looks at the entire market value rather than just the equity value, so all ownership interests and asset claims from both debt and equity are included.
+EV can be thought of as the effective cost of buying a company or the theoretical price of a target company (before a takeover premium is considered).

 EV = Market Capitalization + Market Value of Debt – Cash and Equivalents